Alexva397/alexander-vadeboncoeur-portfolio/README.md

 ## Future Development

-  Converting components to utilize React-Bootsrap instead of the standard bootstrap npm package.
+  Converting app to utilize Material-UI.

 ### If you have any questions, or would like to learn more, please contact me: